 A comprehensive overview of SWIFT

-Whether you're a bank, financial institution, or the average person, you've interacted with SWIFT in one way or another.
+Whether you're a bank, financial institution, or the average person, you've interacted with a SWIFT bank in one way or another.

 As more nations and business entities continue to use the SWIFT platform to facilitate global banking activities, it is increasingly important for those in the sector to understand the inner workings of the system and the variety of benefits it provides.